 22. Yellow Rambutan

-The yellow rambutan, with its spiky, soft “hairy” skin, looks exotic and playful.
-Inside, the translucent flesh is sweet and juicy, though its seeds must be cooked before eating.
-Native to the tropics, these trees thrive in hot climates and reward growers with bright yellow clusters of fruit that taste as good as they look.
+The yellow rambutan, with its spiky, soft “hairy” skin, looks both exotic and playful, making it a yellow fruit I can confidently recommend for any backyard.
+Inside, its translucent flesh is sweet and juicy, though its seeds must be cooked before eating.
+Native to the tropics, yellow rambutans thrive in warm, humid conditions with full sun and prefer well-draining, slightly acidic soil with a pH of 5.5 to 6.5.

 23. Yellow Fig